-A nonconforming use may be changed and/or expanded to another nonconforming use with the approval of the TDRB, but only to a use which is of the same or more conforming nature.
-A more conforming use is one that more closely approximates the approved uses in that zoning district.
-The use shall not expand by more than twenty-five (25) percent within a five year period.
-Any change or expansion of use requires a Conditional Use permit.
+- 1. A nonconforming use may be changed and/or expanded to another nonconforming use with the approval of the TDRB, but only to a use which is of the same or more conforming nature.
+A more conforming use is one that more closely approximates the approved uses in the zoning district.
+The use shall not expand by more than twenty-five (25%) percent within a five (5) year period.
+Any change or expansion of use requires a Conditional Use permit. - 2.
+If a nonconforming use has been terminated, it may be reestablished within twelve (12) months.
+After this twelve (12) month period, a nonconforming use may be reestablished within twenty-four (24) months following its discontinuance only with TDRB approval.
+In their review, the TDRB shall consider the criteria listed below in "B.1".